-In the midst of the deepest parts of the depression there was just the sense that it’s eternal — that there’s no afterwards.
-By talking about this, maybe I can help someone who’s in that place, just by showing that there’s a place beyond it.
+In the midst of the deepest parts of the depression there was just the sense that it’s eternal — that life is always going to be like this.
+By talking about my experience, my hope is that I can help someone who’s in that place, just by showing that there’s a place beyond it.
 Maybe I can offer a ray of hope.

 Interview was edited and condensed.
 For details on upcoming shows, go to clubdelf.com/shows.